thedarkwriter/courseware-lms-content/course_development_kit/3_CreateDraftContent.md

 <details>
 <summary>Labs, VMs, Mock environments</summary>

 To design a hands-on activity, start with the answer to the question from [step 1](https://github.com/puppetlabs/courseware-lms-content/blob/master/course_development_kit/1_StartHere_JobStory.md#example)

-<p align=center> **What does a user need to be able to do with that product?** </p>
+**What does a user need to be able to do with that product?**

-Your activity should allow the user to practice the skills necessary to accomplish that goal.
+Your activity allows the user to practice the skills necessary to accomplish that goal.
+Ideally, it also gives them a reference when they work in their own system or infrastructure.

 ### Write clear instructions and share with the user
 1. What the user will learn and what they will actually do to accomplish this